hadrienj/StaircaseJS/readme.md

     down: 2,
     factor: 1.25,
     limits: [0, 600],
+    sameStairMax: 4,
   },
   volume: {
     firstVal: 0.5,
     down: 2,
     factor: 1.25,
     limits: [0, 1],
+    sameStairMax: 2,
   }
 });
 ```

 When the `stairs` variable is initialized, one staircase will be randomly chosen as the active one.
 A right answer will only increase the difficulty concerning the active staircase.

+The `sameStairMax` property set the maximum number of consecutive trials with the same active staircase.

 The method `changeActive()` is used to change the active staircase: the staircase will be deactivated and another one will be activated (again randomly chosen).